CASAschools/casa_schools_app/README.md

 Under this tab, users will be given links to additional resources to protect themselves and their communities against climate hazards, as well as short write-ups that provide more information on how to engage their community to address climate change.

+### Glossary

+Definitions of terms used throughout the dashboard are explained in this tab.

 ### User Guide

 This tab will include a written and video walk-through of the dashboard to inform users on how to navigate each page, and filter for their prefered school for each hazard.

 ### Libraries and Packages
 | tidyverse | sf | terra | dplyer |
 | -----|----- | -----|------|